redhat-developer/vscode-java/README.md

 * `java.jdt.ls.javac.enabled`: [Experimental] Specify whether to enable Javac-based compilation in the language server.
 Requires running this extension with Java 23.
 Defaults to `off`.
 * `java.completion.engine`: [Experimental] Select code completion engine.
 Defaults to `ecj`.

+New in 1.37.0
+* `java.references.includeDeclarations`: Include declarations when finding references.
+Defaults to `true`

 Semantic Highlighting
 ===============
 [Semantic Highlighting](https://github.com/redhat-developer/vscode-java/wiki/Semantic-Highlighting) fixes numerous syntax highlighting issues with the default Java Textmate grammar.
 However, you might experience a few minor issues, particularly a delay when it kicks in, as it needs to be computed by the Java Language server, when opening a new file or when typing.
 Semantic highlighting can be disabled for all languages using the `editor.semanticHighlighting.enabled` setting, or for Java only using [language-specific editor settings](https://code.visualstudio.com/docs/getstarted/settings#_languagespecific-editor-settings).